 Tax Court Lawyers in Commerce

-Federal tax issues are overseen by the United States Tax Court, which has branches all over the U.S. So, the U.S. Tax Court almost certainly has a courthouse in or around Commerce, California.
+Federal tax issues are overseen by the United States Tax Court, which has branches all over the U.S. So, the U.S. Tax Court almost certainly has a courthouse in or around Commerce, Texas.

-Normally, when the IRS sends a taxpayer in Commerce, California a notice of deficiency, indicating that they owe back taxes, the taxpayer has 90 days to file a claim in federal tax court to dispute this notice.
+Usually, when the IRS sends a taxpayer in Commerce, Texas a notice of deficiency, indicating that they owe back taxes, the taxpayer has 90 days to file a claim in federal tax court to dispute this notice.
 If a claim is not filed in a timely manner, the taxpayer could lose his or her right to contest the tax bill at issue.

-Do I Need a Commerce, California Tax Attorney?
+Do I Need a Commerce, Texas Tax Attorney?